Top tips for renting a room on Airbnb

 Know the law

-For example, you must have a Gas Safe Registered engineer check your appliances, fittings, chimneys and flues every year.
+For example, you must have a Gas Safe registered engineer check your appliances, fittings, chimneys and flues every year.
 Your local authority may have its own rules, too.
-Be sure to understand your legal obligations before you post your listing.
+Make sure you understand your legal obligations before you post your listing.

 Don’t forget your home insurance